SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: SRUM: Self-Rewarding for Unified Multimodal Models

 \subsection{Image Candidates and Bounding Box Generation}

 We developed a self-data generation pipeline that enables our model to create its own training data, removing the need for external image resources.
-This data, consisting of image-text pairs with their bounding boxes, is formatted to be rewarded by the model's own understanding module.
-The pipeline initiates with the Unified Multimodal Models (UMMs) using its ``think'' mode (a form of CoT) to generate images of high semantic quality~\citep{deng2025emerging,wang2025mint}.
-While an external model initially proposes bounding boxes for grounding by understanding module~\citep{kirillov2023segment}, the next step is the subsequent verification: the UMM's own understanding module assesses and filters these boxes against the original prompts.
-This validation ensures that the resulting dataset is precisely grounded and perfectly suited for the downstream self-rewarding task.
+It starts with the UMM using its ``think'' mode (a form of CoT) to generate semantically rich images~\cite{deng2025emerging,wang2025mint}.
+For Bagel, an external segmentation model proposes spatial supports for grounding~\cite{kirillov2023segment}; for BLIP3o, native grounding can be used instead.
+In both cases, the UMM verifies boxes, matches prompt-relevant regions, and assigns all semantic rewards, so the external component is only a localization aid rather than an external reward model.